 Very extensive web site with links to databases, archives and much more material.
 There are also regional genealogy groups.
 The society has an extensive Library, with a searchable online catalogue.

 33 Seymour Place, London W1H 5AU

 Supported by JewishGen.org, this is a very extensive web site with a wealth of links and databases.

 TRAVEL & TOURISM

-A comprehensive web site that is an initiative of the Spiro Ark http://www.spiroark.org/.
-Its goal is “to raise awareness of this rich, but often unknown, history among both Jews and non-Jews alike, and to encourage individuals to further investigate their own roots as well as the fascinating origins of the community.”
+A comprehensive web site whose goal is to raise awareness of this rich, but often unknown, history among both Jews and non-Jews alike, and to encourage individuals to further investigate their own roots as well as the fascinating origins of the community.

-The site has links to Jewish heritage trails in nearly 20 localities, with more planned: London, Bath, Bradford, Brackley, Bright & Hove, Canterbury, Cheltenham, Bury St. Edmunds, Dover, Guildford, Hull, Leeds, Lincoln, Northampton, Oxford, Ramsgate, Sheerness & Blue Town, Stroud,
+The site has links to Jewish heritage trails in more than a score of localities, with more planned.
+Among current routes are London, Bath, Bradford, Brackley, Bright & Hove, Canterbury, Cheltenham, Bury St. Edmunds, Dover, Guildford, Hull, Leeds, Lincoln, Northampton, Oxford, Ramsgate, Sheerness & Blue Town, Stroud,

 There are also links to many institutions and other resources.

 Travel and tourism operation, with a wide variety of public and private tours and itineraries, run by Rachel Kolsky, the author, along with Roslyn Rawson, of the guidebook Jewish London, published in 2012